EmcaLeszekPietrycki/EM_Testing/07-00-00-API/07-00-01-Introduction.md

 curl_setopt($a_handle, CURLOPT_SSL_VERIFYPEER, false);
 ```

-You have the capcity to log either with basic login and password or LDAP.
+You have the capacity to log either with basic login and password or LDAP.

 When you have more than one auth module, for example "Default" and "LDAP", you need to specify which to authenticate against.
 This is done with the dollar character ('$').